MosesSoftEng/alx-higher_level_programming/0x00-python-hello_world/README.md

 carrie@ubuntu:~/0x00$
 ```

 > Solving a problem is already a big win! but finding the best and optimal way to solve it, it’s way better!
 Think about the most optimal / fastest way to do it.
+Floyd's Tortoise and Hare Algorithm: Finding a Cycle in a Linked List

 >  gcc -Wall -Werror -Wextra -pedantic -std=gnu89 10-main.c 10-check_cycle.c 10-linked_lists.c -o cycle; ./cycle